Piyush3dB/blog/pages/2017-04-20-corr-not-conv/index.md

   \end{align}
 $$

-Using matrices adds more clarity
+Using actual matrices, the kernels looks like

 $$
 K_{\color{blue}{corr}} =